microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 - **Third OR Gate:** Select the third input to be 'CLC2_OUT'
 - **Fourth OR Gate:** Select the NOT symbol on the right side of the gate

-These settings set CLC3 as the AND of the asynchronous pulse and the output of CLC2 (red boxes in Figure 8).
+These settings configure CLC3 to provide the logical AND of the aychronous pulse and the output of CLC2.
+Refer to the image below for an illustration of all of the module configurations described above (red boxes in Figure 8).

 *Figure 8 -  Configuration of CLC3*

 ![Configuration of CLC3](images/Configuration_of_CLC3.png)

-### Setup - CLC 4
+### Setup - CLC4 Configuration
 Click on CLC4 in the Project Resources list to open the configuration menu.
 Within the menu, modify the following settings
 - **Logic Cell Mode bits:** Select '4-input AND' from the dropdown menu
 - **First Input:** Select 'CLCIN3' from the dropdown menu